 Tubes redirect balls from one end of the circuit to the other.
 This is the most common method.
 These can have more than one ball circuit and more than one row of balls per circuit.

 Deflectors redirect balls from one end of the circuit to the other.
 This type is more compact because there are no exterior tubes, but is limited to finer pitch leads.
-These can have one or more ball circuits, but are limited to one row of balls per circuit.
+They can have one or more ball circuits, but only one row of balls per circuit.

 End Cap Type

 End caps redirect balls from one end of the ball circuit to the other.
 The number of circuits is the same as the number of thread starts.
 High-lead ball screws sometimes have multi-start threads to ensure enough ball rows, as nut lengths are limited.